How shooting black and white can improve your photography

 - Ted Grant

 We have all seen historical photos that highlight one crucial aspect of photography in days gone by: they are in black and white.
 In fact, it can sometimes seem as if the last 100 years of photographic history can only be told in black and white.
 This is primarily because a reliable color film was not widely used until the 1970s by amateur photographers.

-You might be wondering why, in 2016, some people still like to shoot in black and white?
+You might be wondering why, in the present days, some people still like to shoot in black and white?
 On the surface, it would seem that black and white photos are a quaint artifact of the past that only have a place in fine art photography, but the truth is that shooting in black and white can actually have some surprising benefits for your photography.

 IMPROVING YOUR PHOTOGRAPHIC EYE